 Known as the process of adjusting to environmental temperatures, this mechanism largely influences how much you sweat.
 When you regularly spend time in the heat, you become more acclimated to the temperature and sweat more efficiently.

 The ability to sweat is an advantageous trait that keeps you from overheating during a grueling workout.
 But sweating excessively and spontaneously — regardless of the temperature or physical activity — can take an enormous toll on your life.

 Although how much you sweat hinges on biological factors such as DNA, sex and the location of your sweat glands, that doesn’t make you beholden to excessive sweating.
-There are steps you can take to defy your gene pool and appear dry as a desert.
+There are steps you can take combat sweat and appear dry as a desert.

 If you’re looking for a solution to underarm sweat, we encourage you to try a Thompson Tee, available for men and women, risk-free.
 Wear it, wash it, and if it doesn’t totally block your underarm sweat, we stand by our money-back guarantee.